razzat008/lets_watch_8085/README.md

 ## ✅ Features

 * Simple and clean structure
-* No reliance on BCD or complex math
 * Can run on any basic 8085 emulator
 * Easily modifiable for 12-hour or 24-hour format

----

-## 📌 To Do

-* [ ] Add BCD support for display use
-* [ ] Add memory-mapped output for seven-segment simulation

----